Excel IF Function (Table of Contents)

 The IF Function is the most popular function in Excel, and it allows you to make logical comparisons between a value and what you expect the output.
 We all know Excel is used for different types of reports.
-Some reports may contain huge data with lots of field in them.
+For example, some reports may contain huge data with lots of fields in them.
 But it can happen that the report may not give you the desired result based on certain fields in the report.
 This is where Conditional formulas are used.
 If you need an outcome based on the criteria, which depends on a field available in the report, you can use conditional formulas of excel.

 The IF Function is an inbuilt function in Excel which is categorized as a Logical Function.

 How to Use IF Function in Excel?

 IF Function can be used as a worksheet function in Excel, which means it can be entered as a part of a formula in the Worksheet cell.
 IF Function gives the outcome based on the conditional criteria for a field.

 The Syntax for the IF Function in Excel is: